Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        SHALL insert filler or replacement content, and output these as valid CMAF segments.
 Examples may be black frames, silent audio, or empty timed text segments.
-Such segments SHOULD be labelled by using a SegmentTypeBox ("styp") with the brand *slat*.
+Such segments SHOULD be labelled by using a SegmentTypeBox ("styp") with the *slat* brand.
 This allows a receiver to still replace those segments with valid content segments at a later time.
-   18. The last segment in a CMAF track, SHOULD be labelled with a SegmentTypeBox ("styp") with the brand *lmsg*.
+   18. The last segment in a CMAF track, SHOULD be labelled with a SegmentTypeBox ("styp") with the *lmsg* brand.
 This way, the receiver knows that no more media segments are expected for this track.
 In case the track is restarted, a request with a [=CMAF header=] with (identical properties) must be issued to the same [=POST_URL=].